The fees below are for distance learning programmes either:

-As a social enterprise, the University has since its foundation sought to keep its fees as affordable as possible while ensuring that it has enough income to cover its operating costs.
-This balance is necessary because, as a fully independent institution, fees income and donations are the University’s only source of funding.
-The University has no endowment fund and receives no support from the state or other funding bodies.
+As a social enterprise affiliated to a Christian church, our fees are maintained at as affordable a rate as possible while ensuring that there is enough income to cover operating costs.
+This balance is necessary because, as a fully independent institution, fees income and donations are our only source of funding.
+The Western Orthodox Academy and the Western Orthodox University have no endowment fund and receive no support from the state or other funding bodies.

-The University maintains differentiated fees for the various regions of the world and allows the facility of a spread payment plan for those who prefer this method.
-These are the only available fee concessions.
+The facility of a modular payment plan is offered for those who prefer this method, but this is the only available fee concession.
+There is no scholarship or bursary scheme, since we prefer to keep fees at an affordable rate for all.
 A wide range of external organizations offer financial help, often in the form of loans, to students whose fees are not paid by an employer or sponsor and who are not able to fund themselves.
-The University does not offer a scholarship scheme, preferring to keep its fees at an affordable rate for all.

-The fees given below apply to students from all regions except Africa, Asia other than south-east Asia and Latin America.
-In respect of fees for students from these specific regions, enquiries should be made to the University directly for details.
+The fees given below apply to students from all regions except Africa.
+In respect of fees for students from Africa, enquiries should be made to the Western Orthodox Academy directly for details.

 All students are liable for the Initial Fee and Graduation Fee.
 The Annual Continuation Fee is payable by those students who have not submitted for graduation by the first anniversary of their matriculation and is further payable each year thereafter to maintain good standing.